 That doesn’t happen spontaneously and even the carrot of an Innovate UK grant isn’t necessarily enough.
 So we invited Volans to work with us to extend to the challenges of cities, the work they’ve been doing for the UN Global Compact on Breakthrough Business Models for Sustainability.

-We’ve so far run two workshops with them, in Nottingham and in Newcastle at which we brought stakeholders together to work respectively on the challenges of air quality and of ageing urban populations.
-As someone at the Newcastle workshop said...
+We ran three workshops with them, in Nottingham, Newcastle and London, at which we brought stakeholders together to work respectively on the challenges of air quality, ageing urban populations and sustainability in the built environment.
+Someone at the Newcastle workshop said...

 You can’t beat getting people into a room together and just talking.